ashleythomasbarnes/spectral_cube_plus/README.md

 ## Contact

-For questions or suggestions, please open an issue on the GitHub repository or contact `your.email@example.com`.
+For questions or suggestions, please open an issue on the GitHub repository or contact Ashley Barnes